MrRobotical/case-assignment/readme.md

 ## Bundles Exploration

-Bundleing products on Shopify is a great way to stand apart from the pack.
+Bundling products on Shopify is a great way to stand apart from the pack.
 We've explored 2 possible paths for product bundling in this assignment.

 - Bundles via the cart transformation function.

-  - This option allows for more customization vs the free Shopify Bundles app.
-At the moment, this function is set to take 20% the order if any wax product is present in the cart along with any snowboard product.
+  This option allows for more customization vs the free Shopify Bundles app.
+At the moment, this function is set to take 20% off the order if any wax product is present in the cart along with any snowboard product.
 These rules are currently based on product types but could be substituted for tags quite easily.
 Checkout extensibility needs to be enabled for this to work

   Visuals from a store the function is installed on:
   ![Bundles Function](https://github.com/MrRobotical/case-assignment/blob/main/assets/readme-bundle-function.png)